Healthy Homes Assessment Kelson

 Kelson Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about what’s inside the building but you must ensure there is somewhere for rain, surface and ground water to go and to prevent it from getting into the building.
-When it concerns damp and moisture it’s usually the things you don’t notice that could be a huge problem that can cause damage to your investment as well as affecting the tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the interior of the building It’s about having to ensure there is somewhere for rain, surface and underground water to flow, and stop it from coming inside.
+When it is about damp and water, it is frequently those things that you aren’t aware of that could be a huge problem that can cause damage to your investment and affecting the tenant’s well-being.

-Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and also that it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties should be equipped with effective drainage for the removal of the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
+Making sure that water is able to go, and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and the ground, a ground water barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to avoid moisture from entering, if your rental is enclosed between floorboards and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier generally made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from rising into the structure.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground, in order to block any moisture in the ground from rising into the property.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection